IT’S NOT JUST YOU !

 [3] Estrone, the “baddie”, comes in 4 forms, 2 of which encourage the formation of cancers, particularly breast.

-THE SCIENTIFIC INVESTIGATION OF DHEA
+NOTES ON THE SCIENTIFIC INVESTIGATION OF DHEA

-It asks huge numbers of placidly compliant sufferers to accept the idea that the therapy they desperately need may not in fact, be therapy at all.
-They may receive the dreaded “Placebo”, depending on the luck of the draw.
+However it has its flaws: it is too expensive, necessitating massive financial support from vested interests.
+It is liable, by virtue of its complexity, to the problem of obsolescence-before-completion.
+It asks huge numbers of placidly compliant sufferers to accept the possibility that the therapy they desperately need may not in fact, be therapy at all; they may receive the dreaded “Placebo”, depending on the luck of the draw.

 IT’S TIME FOR A PARADIGM SHIFT !!